March Gardening Tips

 Pruning

 Roses should be pruned in late February or early March to remove old, unproductive and thin, weak canes.
-Bush types are cut to 12 to 18" tall.
-Shrub roses should be left about three feet tall.
+Hybrid teas, grandifloras and floribundas are cut to 12 to 18 inches tall.
+Peace roses should be cut to 24 inches tall.
+Tree roses are cut to a 15 to 20 inch diameter ball.
+Shrub roses should be left about three feet tall, but scrawny twigs smaller than a pencil or crowded canes should be removed.
 Climbers should be thinned if tangled.

-Spring flowering shrubs, such as forsythia and lilacs, could be pruned now, but flowers will be cut off if they are pruned before they bloom.
-Wait until summer to prune plants that are too big because winter pruning makes them grow even faster.
+Summer flowering deciduous shrubs, such as hydrangeas and rose of sharon, can be pruned now.
+Spring flowering shrubs, such as forsythia and lilacs, could be pruned now, but many flowers will be cut off if they are pruned before they bloom.
+Wait until summer to prune deciduous plants which are too big because winter pruning makes them grow even faster.

 Fertilizing

 Feed bulbs with bone meal or bulb food when the leaves first push out of the ground.
-This spring feeding helps them bloom better next year.
+Spring feeding helps them bloom better next year.

 All berries except established strawberries could use a good feeding with an all purpose fertilizer.
 Wait until after the June harvest to feed strawberries.